Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Discussion

 Second, given that [\ion{C}{2}] originates from multiple gas phases, it is essential for simulations to resolve the phase structure of [\ion{C}{2}]-emitting gas.
-The FIRE-2 simulations achieve sub-pc resolution in densest gas (Section~\ref{subsec:fire2}), enabling it to resolve sub-structures within typical galactic molecular clouds ($10 - 50\,$pc, $10^{4} - 10^{6}\,M_{\odot}$).
-As demonstrated in Section~\ref{subsec:cloudy}, the FIRE-2 simulations properly capture the ISM phase structure of [\ion{C}{2}]-emitting gas.
-In contrast, previous simulation-based studies of [\ion{C}{2}] halos do not achieve such high resolution required to fully resolve the multi-phase origin of [\ion{C}{2}] emission \citep[e.g.,][]{Pallottini17,Pallottini19,Pallottini22,Munoz24,Khatri25}.
+The FIRE-2 simulations achieve sub-pc resolution in densest gas (Section~\ref{subsec:fire2}).
+As demonstrated in Section~\ref{subsec:Cloudy}, the FIRE-2 simulations properly capture the phase structure of [\ion{C}{2}]-emitting gas.
+In contrast, most previous simulation-based studies of [\ion{C}{2}] halos do not achieve such high resolution required to fully resolve the multi-phase origin of [\ion{C}{2}] emission.
 For example, \cite{Munoz24} use TNG50 galaxies with $\sim 100\,$pc resolution, which rely on an assumed effective equation of state to describe the multi-phase ISM.
 This lack of adequate resolution may cause these simulations to miss some key aspects needed to accurately model [\ion{C}{2}] emission.
 Additionally, different feedback prescriptions may impact the spatial extent of [\ion{C}{2}] emission, given our demonstrated correlation between [\ion{C}{2}] halos and starburst episodes.
 Weaker feedback strength can result in more compact [\ion{C}{2}] distributions, potentially explaining why some prior studies underpredict [\ion{C}{2}] halo sizes \citep[e.g.,][]{Pallottini17,Pallottini19,Pallottini22,Schimek24}.
 This may also connect to the CGM contribution to total $L_{\rm [CII]}$: for example, \cite{Schimek24} found $\sim10\%$ of [\ion{C}{2}] emission originates from the CGM, whereas we typically find $\gtrsim 50\%$ (Section~\ref{subsec:convolved}).
-Moreover, we study the temporal evolution of spatially resolved [\ion{C}{2}] emission in relation to the SFH, an aspect not addressed in previous work.
+Moreover, we study the temporal evolution of spatially resolved [\ion{C}{2}] emission in relation to the SFH (see Section~\ref{subsec:bursty_sfh}), an aspect not addressed in previous work.